Ribble Power Station: Crown Street plant

 By 1921 the plant comprised a 1,000 kW steam turbine-driven alternator providing a 440 Volt, 50 Hz, 3-phase AC electricity supply.
 There was also two 510 kW and a 200 kW reciprocating engines, together with 750 kW and 1,000 kW steam turbine generators (totalling 2,970 kW) providing a 440/220 Volt DC supply.
 The turbines and engines were supplied with a total of 94,000 pounds per hour (11.84 kg/s) of steam from coal-fired boilers.
 In 1921 the maximum load on the system was 2,700 kW and there was a connected load of 9,129 kW.
 In that year the plant generated a total of 4.490 GWh of electricity and sold 4.184 GWh realising a revenue of £67,222.
 The surplus of revenue in excess of running expenses was £19,711.

-The reversion clauses of the Electric Lighting Acts 1882 and 1888, permitted local authorities to purchase company electricity undertakings.
+The reversion clauses of the Electric Lighting Act 1882 and the Electric Lighting Act 1888 permitted local authorities to purchase company electricity undertakings.
 The Corporation of Preston acquired the National Electric Supply Company Limited in 1922.
-The Corporation recognised that the existing electricity plant was inadequate to meet the growing demand for electricity from residential and industrial consumers.
+The corporation recognised that the existing electricity plant was inadequate to meet the growing demand for electricity from residential and industrial consumers.
 Plans were developed to acquire land at Penwortham south-west of Preston for the construction of a new, larger facility which was to become the Ribble Power Station.